Bhairava: Legend

 The legend of the origin of Bhairava is traced back to a conversation between Brahma and Vishnu described in the Shiva Purana.

 Shiva manifested as a pillar of light to settle the dispute of superiority between Brahma and Vishnu.
 Brahma dishonestly proclaimed his victory, stating that he had discovered the higher end of the pillar of light.
 To punish him for his dishonesty and arrogance, Shiva produced Bhairava from the region between his brows.
 When Bhairava sought instruction from Shiva, the deity directed him to "worship Brahma with his sharp-pointed quick-moving sword".
 Bhairava decapitated the fifth head of Brahma for uttering the falsehood.
 Vishnu interceded on Brahma's behalf and sought mercy, and the two deities then worshipped Shiva.

-Having committed the sin of brahmahatya (the murder of a Brahmin) by decapitating Brahma, Bhairava was pursued by the terrible female personification of the sin.
+Having committed the sin of brahmahatya (the murder of a Brahmin) by decapitating Brahma, Bhairava was pursued by one of the five greatest sins (maha patakas).
 The skull of Brahma was still attached to his hand.
 To expiate himself of the sin, Bhairava roamed the three worlds.
 He visited Vaikuntha, where he was honoured by Vishnu and Lakshmi.
 When Bhairava visited Kashi, the city of the liberated, Brahmahatya left him, and the skull of Brahma was released from his hand.

 In another legend, Brahma is regarded to have stated to Vishnu to worship him as the supreme creator of the universe.
 Noting that both Shiva and he had five heads, Brahma came to believe that he was identical to Shiva and was equal to his powers.
 When his arrogance started to affect his role in the universe, Shiva threw a lock of his hair from his head.
 This assumed the form of Bhairava, who decapitated one of Brahma's heads.
 When the skull (kapala) of Brahma was held in the hand of Bhairava, the creator deity's ego was destroyed and he became enlightened.
 In the form of Bhairava, Shiva is said to guard each of the Shakta pithas (A group of temples dedicated to the goddess Shakti).
 Each Shakta pitha is accompanied by a temple dedicated to Bhairava, except Kamakhya Temple.